 GREETING: Our Vicar, the Rev Tom Lusty, pictured at his Licensing Service at St Oswald's Church, Arncliffe, on July 28, 2021, with his wife, Helen, and the then Bishop of Ripon, the Right Rev Dr Helen-Ann Hartley Picture: Peter Vetch

-On Sunday, December 10, we will have: *A Service of Morning Prayer at St Oswald's Church, Arncliffe, at 9.30am. *A Service of Holy Communion at St Michael and All Angels Church, Hubberholme, at 11.15am. *A Carol Service in the Reading Room at Halton Gill, at 2.30pm. *A Service of Holy Communion at St Mary's Church, Conistone, at 4.30pm.
+On Sunday, February 16, we will have: *A Service of Morning Prayer at St Oswald's Church, Arncliffe, at 9.30pm. *A Service of Holy Communion at St Michael and All Angels Church, Hubberholme, at 11.15am.

 The church communities of Upper Wharfedale and Littondale aim to be open and welcoming to everyone.
 We extend the hospitality of Jesus to people of all faiths and none whatever your background or identity.